History of Burnley F.C.: First major honour and decline (1912–1946)

-Burnley attained a fifth-place finish in 1926–27—having led the championship for a brief spell during mid-season—but finished only 19th the next season, one point above the relegation zone.
-George Beel and Page scored 57 league goals between them during the latter season; Beel netted a club record 35 goals in the league.
+They attained a fifth-place finish in 1926–27—having led the championship for a brief spell during mid-season—but finished only 19th the following season, one point above the relegation zone.
+George Beel and Page scored 57 league goals between them during the latter season, with Beel netting a club record 35 league goals.
 In November 1927, Turf Moor hosted its only senior international fixture, between England and Wales for the British Home Championship.
-Burnley's Jack Hill captained England, while Page played as forward; Hill scored an own goal to give the visitors a 2–1 win.
+Burnley's Jack Hill captained England, while Page played as a forward; Hill scored an own goal to give the visitors a 2–1 win.
 Jerry Dawson, who holds the record for the most first team appearances in all competitions for Burnley with 569, retired in 1929 after 22 years at the club.
-In 1929–30, the side were relegated to the Second Division on goal average.
-A drop in home attendances coupled with financial problems saw the mid-season departure of key players Jack Bruton to Blackburn Rovers and Joe Devine to Newcastle United.
-Burnley's form remained inconsistent, and several long-term injuries to first team players resulted in relegation.
+A year later, in 1930, the side were relegated to the Second Division on goal average.
+A drop in home attendances coupled with financial problems prompted the mid-season departure of key players Jack Bruton to Blackburn Rovers and Joe Devine to Newcastle United.
+Burnley's form remained inconsistent, and long-term injuries to several first-team players contributed to their relegation.